top of page

 • Adult learners aiming to build or validate fundamental digital skills

-• Agencies focused on digital equity and workforce readiness initiatives.
+• Agencies focused on digital opportunities and workforce readiness initiatives

 Northstar Digital Literacy Alignment